 -

 If you’re prompted to install a root certificate or VPN certificate, authorize it as required by your IT policy.
-Hotspot shield elite vpn proxy: Comprehensive Guide to VPN Security, Performance, and Alternatives
+Edgerouter x vpn site to site: how to configure IPsec site-to-site VPN on EdgeRouter X for inter-network connectivity 2026

 -